 A project is inconsistent with the AQMP if: (1) it does not comply with the approved County Wide Plan; or (2) it uses a disproportionately large portion of the forecast growth increment (change population or employment levels).
-The County of San Bernardino currently designates the Project Site as Single Residential One Acre Minimum (RS-1) under which the Proposed project is an allowable use.
+The County of San Bernardino currently designates the Project Site as Rural Living (RL) under which the Proposed project is an allowable use.

 No Impact.
 The proposed project would not violate any air quality standard or contribute substantially to an existing or projected air quality violation.
 Air quality impacts include construction exhaust emissions generation from diesel and gasoline-powered construction equipment, vegetation clearing, grading, fugitive dust, construction worker commuting, construction material deliveries, and operational activities upon project completion.
-As proposed, the project will not engage in any of the aforementioned activities.
+As proposed for future residential development, no land disturbance or grading proposed at this time, the project will not engage in any of the aforementioned activities.
 There will be no impact.